Best drive Defensive & Advance Driving School

 You should:

-• Stay centered in your lane
+• Remain in your designated lane

-Smooth steering shows confidence and planning.
+Smooth steering is a sign of confidence and planning.

 Use of Mirrors and Signals